Westchester County Grandparents’ Rights Lawyers

 Helping Families Keep Themselves Together

-If a divorce or family tragedy has put your relationship with your grandchild
+divorce or family tragedy has put your relationship with your grandchild in jeopardy,

-in jeopardy, you need to understand your rights as a grandparent to visit
+then you need to understand your rights to visit them as a grandparent.

-them.
-Unfortunately, New York is one of the most restrictive states when
+Unfortunately, New York is one of the most restrictive states when it

 that the law which originally provided for grandparent visitation was